Get insider access

 Notable Mentions

-• Nikon Z 6II: The Nikon Z 6II is an excellent full-frame Nikon, particularly if you're more interested in photography.
-It uses the same sensor as the Nikon Z f and has better ergonomics, but its video specs are more limited.
+• Nikon Z 6II: The Nikon Z 6II is the predecessor to the Nikon Z 6III and a solid full-frame option, particularly if you're more interested in photography.
+It uses the same lenses and still offers excellent ergonomics, build quality, and burst shooting, but it uses an older AF system, and its video features are much more limited.
 See our review

 • Sony α7 III: The Sony α7 III is still a very capable photography camera, with an effective autofocus system and fantastic image quality.
 However, it's behind the times when it comes to video specs, especially compared to cameras like the Canon EOS R6 Mark II or Sony α7 IV.
 See our review

 • Sony ZV-E1: The Sony ZV-E1 is Sony's first full-frame vlogging camera.
 With a stellar sensor that performs amazingly well in low light, this camera is a great choice for solo content creators.
-It isn't as well-rounded as the Canon EOS R6 Mark II or Sony α7 IV, with no viewfinder and a more niche design.
+It isn't as well-rounded as the Canon EOS R6 Mark II or Sony α7 IV, as it doesn't have a viewfinder and is more niche in design.
 See our review

 Recent Updates